jon-jacky/Piety/editors/HOW.md

 To make this possible, we had to adopt a Python coding style that has some unusual features.
 The small collection of modules here that we have written in this style comprise a Python programming environment which is minimal, even crude.
-But we have found that its malleability and responsiveness motivate us to continue working in it, despite its lack of conveniences.
+But we find that its malleability and responsiveness motivate us to continue working in it, despite its lack of conveniences.